 Don’t misunderstand.
-I am fan.
+I’m fan.
 I’ve enjoyed sports since I started playing football in my backyard.
-After my stellar playing career—5/6th grade basketball & 10th grade practice soccer squad—I’ve taken more to playing recreationally and cheering on my favorite teams.
-For those who want to cheer and bet on their teams, they can do so on sites such as slot27.
+After my stellar playing career—5/6th grade basketball & 10th grade practice soccer squad—I’ve taken to playing recreationally and cheering on my favorite teams.
+For people who want to cheer and bet on their teams, they can do so online.

-On Sports and the Christian Life: An Interview with David Prince (Part 1 & Part 2)
+1. On Sports and the Christian Life: An Interview with David Prince (Part 1 & Part 2)

 Unthinking rejection or unthinking embrace of sports is a failure of Christian discipleship.
 I believe that the Christian with a rightly ordered, Christ-centered worldview is uniquely in a position to enjoy athletic competition as a good gift from God and his or her sports loyalties as a demonstration of providential rootedness in time, place, family and community.
-(See also this TGC post)
+(See also this TGC post.)

 For more from David Prince, see his book In the Arena: The Promise of Sports for Christian Discipleship.

-Don’t Waste Your Sports – C.J.
+2. Don’t Waste Your Sports – C.J.
 Mahaney

-Are Youth Sports a Friend or Foe to Christian Discipleship? – ERLC
+3. Are Youth Sports a Friend or Foe to Christian Discipleship? – ERLC